andrebrogard/katacoda-scenarios/datadog-tutorial/step2.md

 The application is a nodejs express app, it exposes a to-do rest api at /api/todo and a minimal interface at '/' where you can interact with the application.
 The API supports GET, POST and DELETE of todos.
 In the background it uses a mongodb instance.

 We deploy both of these using docker and docker-compose.
+The application is built locally, which means the entire application code is in the editor to your right.
+Feel free to check it out.

 While this tutorial does not require knowledge of nodejs/express, mongodb or docker it is beneficial if the reader is familiar with the technologies to understand several steps.